 Affordable and Available Rental Homes per 100 Renter Households

-Chart showing affordable and available rental homes per 100 renter households at extremely low income, 50% of Area Median Income (AMI), 80% of AMI, and AMI.
+Chart showing affordable and available rental homes per 100 renter households at extremely low income, 50% of Area Median Income (AMI), 80% of AMI, and 100% of AMI.

 Renter Households and Affordable & Available Rental Homes

 Cumulative total of renter households and affordable and available rental homes at increasingly higher levels of income.
 The gap shrinks, and eventually disappears, higher up the income ladder.

 Incremental Change to Surplus (Deficit) of Affordable and Available Rental Homes

 Extremely low-income renters account for most of the shortage of affordable and available rental homes.

 Housing Cost Burdens by Income

 Chart showing cost burdens for renter households of each income group.

 Renters with extremely low incomes account for nearly 72% of all severely cost-burdened renters in the U.S.